The Importance of Vocabulary

-by Jody B. Miller MA, CCC-SLP Integrated Pediatric Interventions
+By Jody B. Miller MA, CCC-SLP Integrated Pediatric Therapies

 Since comprehension is the ultimate goal of reading, the importance of vocabulary development cannot be overestimated.
 A robust vocabulary improves all areas of communication — listening, speaking, reading and writing.